Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 }
 ```

-The remaining two functions, `top` and `is_empty` do not return a stack object, and they are not supposed to, so we don’t set the class attribute there.
+The remaining two functions, `top` and `is_empty`, do not return a stack object, and they are not supposed to, so we don’t set the class attribute there.

-We can avoid having to explicitly set the class attribute whenever we update it — that is, whenever we return a new value; we never actually modify an object here — by wrapping the class creation code in another function.
+We can avoid having to set the class attribute explicitly whenever we update it---that is, whenever we return a new value; we never actually modify an object here---by wrapping the class creation code in another function.
 Such a version could look like this:

 ```{r}
 make_vector_stack <- function(elements) {